 The Central Bank will continue in its supervisory function, taking enforcement action where necessary in the event of non-compliance by Credit Unions with the new regulatory regime.
 The Central Bank will continue to review business model viability in Credit Unions which includes financial resilience, governance, credit and market risk and certain operational risks.
 For those Credit Unions not currently engaged in the ReBo process, a short window of opportunity remains open.

-Leman Solicitors advises regulated entities on their obligations pursuant to the Central Bank’s Regulatory and Compliance codes.
+Ogier Leman advises regulated entities on their obligations pursuant to the Central Bank’s Regulatory and Compliance codes.
 In particular we have experience in working with Credit Unions in corporate transactions, regulatory compliance and re-structuring.
 Speak to our specialist financial services team to find out how we can help you.